min2ha/ukwa-site/content/target/53375/index.en.md

   "subject": "UK General Election 2017"
 }

-# Eventbrite: The Guilty Feminist for the Women's Equality Party

 A special emergency election recording of The Guilty Feminist organised by the Women's Equality Party.